Wilhelm Bleek: San people (Bushmen)

 Bleek's first contact with San people (Bushmen) was with prisoners at Robben Island and the Cape Town Gaol and House of Correction, in 1857.
 He conducted interviews with a few of these prisoners, which he used in later publications.
-These people all came from the Burgersdorp and Colesberg regions and variations of one similar-sounding "Bushman" language.
+These people all came from the Burgersdorp and Colesberg regions and spoke variations of one similar-sounding "Bushman" language.
 Bleek was particularly keen to learn more about this "Bushman" language and compare it to examples of "Bushman" vocabulary and language earlier noted by Hinrich Lichtenstein and obtained from missionaries at the turn of the 19th century.

 In 1863 resident magistrate Louis Anthing introduced the first ǀXam-speakers to Bleek.
 He brought three men to Cape Town from the Kenhardt district to stand trial for attacks on farmers (the prosecution was eventually waived by the Attorney General).
 In 1866 two San prisoners from the Achterveldt near Calvinia were transferred from the Breakwater prison to the Cape Town prison, making it easier for Bleek to meet them.
 With their help, Bleek compiled a list of words and sentences and an alphabetical vocabulary.
 Most of these words and sentences were provided by Adam Kleinhardt (see Bleek I-1, UCT A1.4.1).